jpie726/hacking_fear_book/giving_the_monster_a_name.md

 * You are "stressing" - Then they need to relax
 * You are "exhausted" or even "mentally exhausted" on a skill - Then you need to rest and take some recovery time.

-Be cairful with these diagnosises.
+Be careful with these diagnoses.
 If you give them actionable diagnosis then they can act to fix the issues.

 ####Mental Case:
-At camp I get a lot of coaches that come to me and in front of their athele tell me that "She is a Mental Case".
-The term  "Mental Case" and similar terms are even more dangerious labels then the above mentioned temporary labels like "mental block".
-Where as having a "mental block" in an young atheletes head might be percevied as having something similar to the flu that will go away eventually being labled as a _"Mental Case"_ is a personal trait that will most likely stick with the athelete for a very long time; possibly even beyond their gymnastics carreer in to adult hood.
+At camp I get a lot of coaches that come to me and in front of their athlete tell me that "She is a Mental Case".
+The term  "Mental Case" and similar terms are even more dangerous labels then the above mentioned temporary labels like "mental block".
+Where as having a "mental block" in an young athletes head might be perceived as having something similar to the flu that will go away eventually being labeled as a _"Mental Case"_ is a personal trait that will most likely stick with the athlete for a very long time; possibly even beyond their gymnastics career into adulthood.
 That makes it a much longer term and potentially damaging coach/parent behavior.

 #####Self Fulfilling Prophecy:
 Being labeled as a anything typically creates a **self fulfilling prophecy**.

 You may have heard of one of the great expirements on this published in [Pygmalion in the Classroom: Teacher Expectation and Pupils](http://www.amazon.com/gp/product/1904424066?ie=UTF8&tag=ride2shoot-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=1904424066) by  Robert Rosenthal and Lenore Jacobson.
-This is the famous classroom expirement where they took classes of children and split them into two groups.
+This is the famous classroom experiment where they took classes of children and split them into two groups.
 They mixed the children into two groups that both contained a mix of children with high academic aptitude as well as low aptitude.
-The teachers were decived by being told group A had only high achivers and group B had only low achivers.
-At the begining of the school year on averedge there was no real difference between the groups as a whole.
-Both groups contained a mix of good and bad scoring studients.
-By the end of the semester the group labeled "high-achivers" were on averedge scoring higher and the group labeled "Low-achiver" were scoring lower.
+The teachers were deceived by being told group A had only high achievers and group B had only low achievers.
+At the beginning of the school year on average there was no real difference between the groups as a whole.
+Both groups contained a mix of good and bad scoring students.
+By the end of the semester the group labeled "high-achievers" were on average scoring higher and the group labeled "Low-achiever" were scoring lower.

 The bottom line is:
 **People tend to live up to their expectations set for them**

 This typically happens because we tend to unconsciously create situations that encourage the expected behavior patterns.

-Our entire life unwanted titles that dictate our behaviors are going to be placed on us and our atheletes.
+Our entire life unwanted titles that dictate our behaviors are going to be placed on us and our athletes.
 Why should we as coaches/parents add one more negative titles?
 Shouldn't we be adding positive titles?

 ###I am bad at...
-Antoher dangerious phraseing is the "I am bad at X" logic.
-If the athelete has it in their head that they are just "bad at bars" then why would they put any effort into bars?
+Another dangerous phrasing is the "I am bad at X" logic.
+If the athlete has it in their head that they are just "bad at bars" then why would they put any effort into bars?
 They are far more likely to focus on the events they feel they have a chance at.
-Again this is a **self fulfilling prophecy** and will encourage behavior that brings the "bad" statment to fruishion instead of creating actions to fix it.
+Again this is a **self fulfilling prophecy** and will encourage behavior that brings the "bad" statement to fruition instead of creating actions to fix it.

 ###Single Skill Use:
-Stating a single skill or routine "needs improvment" then proceeding to explain how to improve the skill works as well.
+Stating a single skill or routine "needs improvement" then proceeding to explain how to improve the skill works as well.

 What happens when I rephrase it to "I need to improve X"?
 This leads to the next question "What can I do to improve X?".
-The answer of that question then leads the athelete to a solid list of actions that they can pratice until the habit loop you want them to learn is cemented into their brain.
+The answer of that question then leads the athlete to a solid list of actions that they can practice until the habit loop you want them to learn is cemented into their brain.

 ###Event Wide Use:
-What about using it as a blanket labeling statment to describe the atheleate?
+What about using it as a blanket labeling statement to describe the athlete?
 As in "You need improvment on bars"?

 This is different but fine as long as you can provide specific feedback on how they need to improve:

 _"Susie needs to improve her bars and here are the actions she needs to take to improve them"_.

 Once she takes those actions she has improved her bars and the personal label is no longer really applicable.
-Even if the athelete still feels that their bars could use improvment as they progress and get older is it the worst thing that they want to continue to improve even beyond the point that is considered good enough?
+Even if the athlete still feels that their bars could use improvement as they progress and get older is it the worst thing that they want to continue to improve even beyond the point that is considered good enough?

 ####Natural Talent:
 It is not all sunshine and rainbows.
 I will be honest:  **Not everyone is born with the same natural talent**.

-Some people are naturals, and some have to work really hard to even make an inch of progress tward their goals.
-The highest level athelete I have ever had the pleasure of coaching was one of the least naturally talented.
+Some people are naturals, and some have to work really hard to even make an inch of progress toward their goals.
+The highest level athlete I have ever had the pleasure of coaching was one of the least naturally talented.

-It can be equally as dangerious to allow your more _naturally talented_ atheletes to belive that is will all come naturally to them.
+It can be equally as dangerous to allow your more _naturally talented_ athletes to believe that is will all come naturally to them.
 This can easily lead to the illusion that everything will come easy.
-Perhaps that first 80% of the way will but that last 20% will require more effort then your athelete may be prepaired to put in.
-You can never be sure when they will cease to be able to coast through on their natural talent and it becomes an up hill battle but when it does you want your atheletes prepaired to push through it.
+Perhaps that first 80% of the way will but that last 20% will require more effort than your athlete may be prepared to put in.
+You can never be sure when they will cease to be able to coast through on their natural talent and it becomes an uphill battle but when it does you want your athletes prepared to push through it.

-What I would encourage is to have your atheletes focus on being "hard workers" and a strong appreaciation of the fundementals.
-Everyone, even the most naturually talented atheletes, have room for improvement.
+What I would encourage is to have your athletes focus on being "hard workers" and a strong appreciation of the fundamentals.
+Everyone, even the most naturally talented athletes, have room for improvement.